 I have always been a big fan of nostalgia.
 From an early age, I liked reading about and collecting things from the past.
 The Retroist is the digital expression of my appreciation for all of those things.

 My posts tend to jump around by decade.
-While I really enjoy stuff from the Seventies and Eighties, I enjoy occasionally taking a stroll in the deeper and more recent past.
+While I really enjoy stuff from the Seventies, Eighties and Nineties, I enjoy occasionally taking a stroll in the deeper and more recent past.

 The Retroist Podcast